-Martin is currently Director of Academic Entrepreneurship at the Ontario Centres of Excellence, responsible for campus based entrepreneurship activities.
-He oversees OCE’s SmartStart Seed Fund and GlobalStart Program which fuels growth and global reach of Ontario’s startups.
+Martin was previously the Director of Academic Entrepreneurship at the Ontario Centres of Excellence, where he was responsible for rolling out a network of 59 campus-linked business accelerators and incubators.
 Before joining OCE, Martin was the founder and Executive Director of Spark Centre, and co-founder and board member of the Spark Angel Investment Network.

 Martin holds a DBA from Henley Business School, and an MBA from